soulwife/cli_crawler/README.md

 CLI web crawler
 ========================

-Crawl domain and get reports without any library or dependencies (no CURL, no [PSR Log](https://github.com/php-fig/log), even no Composer).
+Crawl domain and get reports without any library or dependencies (no сURL, no [PSR Log](https://github.com/php-fig/log), even no Composer).
 (specification of TT, you know).
-Requires PHP7.+
+Requires PHP 7.+

 How to